 GIMS is used by faculty and staff in their graduate academic units to conduct daily business for graduate students.
-In addition this database provide statistical information and response to inquiries from agencies throughout the U.S. Since 1989, we have participated in research projects on doctoral education sponsored by the Associate of American Universities and the Council of Graduate Schools, in cooperation with more than 50 other research universities.
+In addition, this database provides statistical information and response to inquiries from agencies throughout the U.S. Since 1989, we have participated in research projects on doctoral education sponsored by the Associate of American Universities and the Council of Graduate Schools, in cooperation with more than 50 other research universities.
 GIMS is a great tool for conducting evaluation and research studies.

 Contact Us: firstname.lastname@example.org